krichprollsch/phpCssEmbed/readme.md

 Available flags are:

- - `CssEmbed::URL_ON_ERROR`: if there is an error reading an asset, embed the URL instead of throwing an exception
+ - `CssEmbed::URL_ON_ERROR`: If there is an error reading an asset, embed the URL instead of throwing an exception.
+Default ON when using HTTP assets, otherwise OFF.
  - `CssEmbed::EMBED_FONTS`: embedding fonts will usually break them in most browsers.
 Enable this flag to force the embed.
+Default OFF.
  - `CssEmbed::EMBED_SVG`: SVG is often used as a font face; however including these in a stylesheet will cause it to bloat for browsers that don't use it.
-   By default SVGs will be replaced with the URL to the asset; set this flag to force the embed of SVG files.
+   Default OFF when using HTTP assets, otherwise ON.

 Mime Type Detection
 -------------------

-By default, the class will detect mime types using PHP's built in mime type detection utilities.
+By default, the CssEmbed will detect mime types using PHP's built in mime type detection utilities.
 However, for more exotic file types, such as fonts, this can often fail.
 To enable mime type detection that is more inline with the the mime types that are typically sent by web servers, use the method